Why Do I Feel Sad After My Period? | Emotional Rollercoaster Explained

 Can neurochemical changes explain why I feel sad after my period?

-Yes, fluctuations in neurotransmitters such as serotonin, dopamine, and norepinephrine occur with hormonal changes during your cycle.
-After your period, these shifts can reduce motivation and increase feelings of low mood or sadness.
+Yes, fluctuations in neurotransmitters such as serotonin, dopamine, and norepinephrine may occur with hormonal changes during your cycle.
+Around your period, these shifts can affect motivation, energy, stress tolerance, and feelings of low mood.

 What role does progesterone play in feeling sad after my period?